BPP-Search: Enhancing Tree of Thought Reasoning for Mathematical Modeling Problem Solving: Methodology

 \paragraph{Selection of the Optimal Candidate.} Using the computed scores \(S_{PM}(A)\), candidates are ranked, and the one with the highest score is selected as the optimal answer.
 This robust ranking mechanism addresses the limitations of the PRM, which struggles to differentiate between similar candidates and accurately identify the correct answer.

 Fig.~\ref{fig:bpp} illustrates the BPP-Search process, where nodes are pruned based on PRM scores during beam search (Width = 2), and the Pairwise Preference Algorithm ranks the final candidates to select the optimal solution, ensuring robustness and accuracy.
+Appendix~\ref{appendix:bpp_complexity} analyses computational cost of BPP-Search.